epitaph-04/consul/website/source/docs/acl/acl-system.html.md

 * **Expiration Time** - The time at which this token is revoked.
 (Optional; Added in Consul 1.5.0)
 * **Namespace** - **Enterprise Only** - The namespace this policy resides within.
 (Added in Consul Enterprise 1.7.0)

--> **Consul Enterprise Namespacing** - Tokens may only link to policies and roles defined in the same Namespace as the token itself.
+-> **Consul Enterprise Namespacing** - Tokens may only link to policies and roles defined in the same namespace as the token itself.

 #### Builtin Tokens